 Public RTD Deliverables

-This report will determine the FEC performance requirement set for the EPIC project and wireless Tb/s use-cases in general.
-This report will set the performance targets for the FEC development work in the rest of the project.
+This report determines the FEC performance requirement set for the EPIC project and wireless Tb/s use-cases in general.
+This report sets the performance targets for the FEC development work in the rest of the project.

 D4.1 "Architecture refinement and optimization report" [February 2019]